- “Total Abstinence and Church Membership,” a sermon preached on October 4, 1981

 I don’t drink alcohol, for many of the same reasons that Piper doesn’t.
 I’d probably add at least two other far less important reasons:

 - Cost: It’s more expensive than water, which is almost all I ever drink.

 - Taste: Like coffee, alcohol tastes horrible.
 (I had a sip of wine for communion in a Russian Baptist Church in Riga, Latvia.
 And I also had a non-alcoholic beer with a missionary in Krakow, Poland.)
 Friends who drink alcohol tell me that you have to learn to like it.
 I think there are many other worthier things to learn to like.

 I also think it is useful to acknowledge that the alcoholic beverages of today are generally more alcoholic than the beverages in New Testament times, so that it’s not an apples-to-apples (or grapes-to-grapes!) comparison.

-I appreciate Piper’s desire to convince others of the wisdom of total abstinence.
+I appreciate Piper’s desire to help others think through some of the wisdom issues of total abstinence.
 But I equally appreciate his balance in not going beyond Scripture and forbidding what Scripture does not.

 For more from Piper on this subject, see these additional sources:

 - “Don’t Turn to Alcohol, Turn to the Spirit,” in “Be Filled with the Spirit,” a sermon on Ephesians 5:18 preached on March 8, 1981